pbl64k/coursera-proglang-practice/section-1/section-1-problems.md

 Write a function `any_divisible_by` that takes a list of integers and a divisor (an integer number) and evaluates to either `true` or `false`.
-The function should evaluate to `true` if any of the number on the list are divisible by the function's second argument.
+The function should evaluate to `true` if any of the numbers on the list are divisible by the function's second argument.

 **SIGNATURE:** `val any_divisible_by = fn : int list * int -> bool`